MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - [DelayNavigationsForInitialSiteListDownload](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#delaynavigationsforinitialsitelistdownload) - Require that the Enterprise Mode Site List is available before tab navigation.
 - [WinHttpProxyResolverEnabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#winhttpproxyresolverenabled) - Use the Windows proxy resolver.
 - [InternetExplorerIntegrationEnhancedHangDetection](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#internetexplorerintegrationenhancedhangdetection) - Configure enhanced hang detection for Internet Explorer mode.
-- [NativeWindowOcclusionEnabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#nativewindowocclusionenabled) - Enable Hiding of Native Windows.
+- [NativeWindowOcclusionEnabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#nativewindowocclusionenabled) - To reduce CPU and power consumption Microsoft Edge will detect when a window is covered by other windows, and will suspend work painting pixels.
 - [NavigationDelayForInitialSiteListDownloadTimeout](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#navigationdelayforinitialsitelistdownloadtimeout) - Set a timeout for delay of tab navigation for the Enterprise Mode Site List.

 #### Deprecated policies